ogs-at-usi/handshake/docs/socket.md

 2. User receive the cookie (JWT, RT)
 3. The cookies are sent to the server
 4. User establish a connection to the Socket and the socket.userId = userId
+5. The userId will join all the room of the chats, socket.join(chatId)
-5. Socket emit('chats:read', chats) where chats is a list of chat of the user
+6. Socket emit('chats:read', chats)
+ 	- chats is a list of chat of the user

-4. Join room 'userID' socket.useID
-5. Retrieve user's chats
-6. For each chat, join it (chat_id)
-7. Server Emit 'chats' to socket

 ### Send message
-1. Post /chat/:chatID/messages
+1. User send an http request to Post /chat/:chatID/messages
-			- { type, content}
+			- messages is  { type, content}
 			- Store the message in the DB
 2.  socket emit to the room